 The Takeaway

 While credit cards can be a useful tool for managing cash flow (and even earning rewards and perks), it’s important to understand the costs involved.
 This includes understanding how credit card interest works and how credit card APR applies to credit card balances.
-As you can see, credit card APR can vary widely, and what a credit card’s APR is can depend on which type of APR applies to the transaction.
+Credit card APRs can vary widely, and it can be important to know what rate applies when so you can use your cards responsibly.

 FAQ